SAFEGUARDING CHILDREN POLICY

 The Company has carried out a first aid risk assessment to ascertain the required number of first aiders and the location / number of first aid kits.

-All our tutors have a Paediatric First Aid certificate.
+All our tutors have a Paediatric First Aid certificate

-Each class will be provided with a Portable first aid kits, as well as all our educational visits.
+Each class will be provided with Portable first aid kits, as well as all our educational visits.

 If the risk assessment dictates that it is necessary, a qualified first aider will be present on the trips.